onzag/itemize/docs/api/classes/server_ssr_collect.Collector.md

 react rendering

-The collector binds it collect function to the request manager of the root the item-provider (for example) calls this function during the beforeSSRRender that is used during SSR, which delays the execution of render until the collection is done
+The collector binds it collect function to the request manager of the root the item-provider (for example) calls this function during the getDerivedServerSideStateFromProps that is used during SSR, which delays the execution of render until the collection is done